alx-sch/push_swap/README.md

 While there are several established sorting algorithms available for tackling push_swap, such as [radix sort](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e) or [insertion sort](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), I found these approaches less intuitive due to the restrictive set of rules that need to be considered.
 With only two stacks and a limited set of allowed moves (explained [here](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e)), using traditional sorting algorithms often necessitates additional preprocessing steps like normalizing the numbers or dividing them into chunks.
 They also don't seem to leverage double rotations or double-reverse rotations, which are essential for achieving solutions with the fewest number of operations.

 #### The Turk Algorithm
 That's why I opted to seek a solution tailored to the specific requirements of push_swap.
-Ali Ogun describes a simple yet effective approach in [this](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) wonderful article, which he coined the "Turk Algorithm".
+Ali Ogun describes a simple yet effective approach in [this](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) wonderful article, which he coined the 'Turk Algorithm'.
 In a nutshell, these are the key steps:
 1. **Initialization:** Begin by pushing the first two elements from stack 'A' to stack 'B'.
 2. **Sorting 'B':** Move elements from stack 'A' to stack 'B' in such a way that 'B' becomes sorted in descending order.
 	- This involves finding suitable targets in 'B' for each element in 'A'.